Best AR 15 Scope Under 200 Dollars In 2018: Budget Optics for Hunting

 Bushnell is a common and familiar name in the word of scopes and optics.
 They make everything from rangefinders and binoculars, to spotting scopes and optics.
 Tactical scopes are becoming more and more popular in the last few years, whether they’re used for their primary purpose, or used for hunting and sport.

 The scope stands out due to it being a 1-4x magnification illuminated scope.
-If you’ve read the previous reviews above, you’ll know that that is a significantly shorter range than most sights.
+If you read all the reviews , you’ll know that, it is a significantly shorter range than most sights.
 Being able to quickly adjust from a red dot 1x sight to a 4x scope capable of hitting over 500 yards accurately, is why this scope has the popularity that it has.

 This Bushnell scope has a 24mm lens and is capable of 1x or 4x magnification.
 It also has a BDC reticle that is illuminated and is still able to be used in the day.
 The BTR-1 has been designed for both 55gr and 62gr 5.55 rounds which mean you won’t need to re-zero if you’re changing ammunition types.

 The sealed O-ring on this scope keeps out all the dust and moisture that could potentially damage it.
 It’s waterproof and incredibly durable.
 The 30mm tube should accommodate most of the standard O-rings on the market.

 The reticle, amazingly, sits initially on the first focal plane.
 It means that it scales with the power that you set on the scope.
 As you increase the power, the scope will reveal the BDC.

 This scope is perfect for someone who is looking for a cheaper 1-4x magnification sight but doesn’t want to skimp on the quality.
 Cheap doesn’t mean cheaply made.
 The construction of this scope is very reliable and robust.

 It isn’t possible to co-witness this scope, and you’ll need to get at least medium height O-rings.
 It is possible to install 45-degree iron sights if you feel like you require them, but as it’s a 1x optic as standard, they’re probably not needed.